timescale/docs/use-timescale/members/project-ownership.md

         - [members]
 ---

-# Project Ownership
+# Project ownership

-There must be one `Owner` in a project at any given time.
+There must be one `owner` in a project at any given time.
 Project ownership grants you the ability to remove any member from the project.
 <Procedure>

 ### Project Ownership transfer

-If you are the `Owner` of a project, and have a [two-factor authentication][2fa] method enabled, you can transfer project ownership to another `Member` of the project.
+If you are the `owner` of a project, and have a [two-factor authentication][2fa] method enabled, you can transfer project ownership to another `member` of the project.
 You will lose your ownership rights in the operation.

 1. [Log in to your Timescale account][cloud-login] and navigate to the `Members` section.